adinramaadin/Python_Data_Project/README.md

 This project gave me some big-picture insights about the data job market, and here’s what stood out:

 - **Skill Demand and Salary**: There’s a pretty obvious link between the skills that are in-demand and the salaries they command.
-Advanced and specialized skills like **Python** and **Oracle** are often associated with higher pay – it’s a classic case of "the more you know, the more you can earn."
+Advanced and specialized skills like **Python** and **Looker** are often associated with higher pay – it’s a classic case of "the more you know, the more you can earn."

 - **Shifting Market Trends**: The data job market is dynamic.
 Skill demand shifts, sometimes quickly, and keeping up with those changes is essential for career growth.
 It’s a reminder that adaptability is key in the tech world.